Orbital-Core/releases/README.md

 docker run -p 5984:5984 -d -e COUCHDB_USER=admin -e COUCHDB_PASSWORD=password couchdb
 ```

-Then download the latest release from [here](https://github.com/Orbital-Core/releases/releases) based on your OS.
+Then download the latest release from [here](https://github.com/Orbital-Core/releases/releases) based on your OS or, for example, using this command in a CLI wget https://github.com/Orbital-Core/releases/archive/refs/tags/v1.1.0.zip

 Then `cd` inside the directory.

 After that run the below command to configure the node:

 ```
 cp -r tendermint_config_example tendermint_config